 - Organize design files in a proper way.
 Clearly label every group and layer on page sections.
 Using click states and other color-coding elements would be helpful.

-- Ask developers to go over design.
-This would allow clarifying final details.
+- Ask developers to go over the design.
+This would allow for clarifying final details.

 - Encourage responsive thinking.
 The eventual design must be responsive to every screen.